kjosib/glowing-chainsaw/docs/source/language.rst

 	the keyword :code:`:zone` followed by an identifying name for the route's symbol.

-	Route tag definitions must be unique within each distinct top-level layout definition.
+	Zone definitions must be unique within each distinct top-level layout definition.

 Referring to defined structures